freenas/freenas-docs/userguide/system.rst

 SSH Connections
 ---------------

-%brand% unifies viewing and creating new SSH Connections in this screen.
+`Secure Socket Shell (SSH) <https://searchsecurity.techtarget.com/definition/Secure-Shell>`__ is a network protocol that provides a secure method to access and transfer files between two hosts while using an unsecure network.
+SSH can use user account credentials to establish secure connections, but often uses key pairs shared between host systems for authentication.

+%brand% uses
+:menuselection:`System --> SSH Connections`
-These connections are required when creating a new :ref:`replication <Replication Tasks>` to back up dataset snapshots.
+to quickly create SSH connections and show any saved connections.
+These connections are required when creating a new :ref:`replication <Replication Tasks>` to back up dataset snapshots or configuring an *SFTP* :ref:`cloud credential <Cloud Credentials>`.

 The remote system must be configured to allow SSH connections.
+Some situations can also require allowing root account access to the remote system.
+For %brand% systems, go to :menuselection:`Services` and edit the :ref:`SSH` service to allow SSH connections and root account access.

 To add a new SSH connection, go to :menuselection:`System --> SSH Connections`